piascikj/imdone/README.md

 See it in action!
 ----
 Fork this repository and run imdone in your local copy.
 I use imdone for keeping track of imdone development.

-**imdone will create a directory named imdone that will contain your custom configuration and a file to keep your lists in order**
-- you should keep the imdone directory in source control

 How you can help
 ----